Judeo-Persian: Ganj-nameh

 Emrani’s Ganj-nameh is a commentary on the Mishnaic ethical tractate Avot.
 It numbers nearly 5,000 rhyming couplets and includes Sufi terminology.
 There are many extant manuscripts of this work, indicating its widespread popularity among Persian-speaking Jews.
 It was completed in 1536 and was likely Emrani’s final work.
 It is an ethical and didactic work that deals with broader ethical themes compared to his previous writings in this genre.
 The Ganj-nameh consists of 88 sections that each elaborate a saying or two from the Abot, following the sequence of the Abot itself.
 The first five sections make up the introduction and follows the structure of many Persian introductions – praise and supplication of God and a history of the work’s composition.
-Instead of the typical Persian praise of the Prophet Muhammad, Emrani substitutes praise of Moses.
+Emrani praises Moses.
 The rest of the Ganj-nameh belongs to the counsel genre prominent in Persian literature and combines the epic, midrashic, mystic and didactic techniques present in Emrani’s earlier works.